Alluxio/alluxio/docs/en/compute/AWS-EMR.md

     - (Optional) A path path to a remote `alluxio-site.properties` that is used during the bootstrap process.
       Properties in this file will be set on all master+worker nodes.
       Can be set to empty string (`""`) to ignore.
-    - (Optional) A delimiter value for additional properties.
-      Empty string (`""`) defaults to `;`.
     - (Optional) Extra alluxio options.
       These are specified as a delimited list of key-values in the format `<key>=<value>`.
-      The value from the previous argument is used as the delimiter.
+      The value for the delimiter is `;` by default.
+      It can be changed by setting the 5th argument.
       For example, `alluxio.user.file.writetype.default=CACHE_THROUGH`
+    - (Optional) A delimiter value for additional properties.
+      Empty string (`""`) defaults to `;`.
+      This property can be left out.
 ```console
 $ aws emr create-cluster \
 --release-label emr-5.23.0 \